acn-sbuad/ava-kurs-databricks/README.md

 6. Attribute __on__ determines which events will trigger the workflow.
 As a defualt it's _push_ and _pull-request_ actions on the _main_ branch.
    Please remove line 7 and 8 as we won't trigger our workflow on _push_ to the _main_ branch.
 Instead we will focus on _pull-request_.

 7. We can also run the workflows manually.
 Let's try this!
-Add this to your code above the _pull_request_ attribute
+Add `workflow_dispatch:` to your code above the _pull_request_ attribute
 ```yml
 on:
   workflow_dispatch: